 A flakey golden pie crust filled with broccoli in a rich, creamy egg custard augmented with savory sharp cheddar & parmesan cheeses.
 This easy Broccoli Cheddar Quiche is perfect for any breakfast, brunch, luncheon, or dinner.

 During the week, time is short.
 So, I will make baked peanut butter oatmeal or cinnamon and sugar donut muffins for breakfast.
-However, on the weekends, you find us enjoying Blueberry Pancakes, Nutella Crepes, Cheese Danish along with this Broccoli Cheese Quiche.
+However, on the weekends, you find us enjoying Blueberry Pancakes, Nutella Crepes, and Cheese Danish along with this Broccoli Cheese Quiche.

 dishing up a serving of broccoli cheddar quiche